Platforms on which We Made New Investments

 High yields in the area of 11 – 18%.
 You can find loan periods as short as 4 months, even if most loan periods are longer.

 Latvia based profitable P2P platform with loan originators in Latvia, Poland, Czech Republic, and Spain.
 Available loans are heavily focused on Latvia.
-Our first investments were made in January 2019 and plan to increase our investments to a new target of €10,000.
-A full review published on Nov 6.
+Our first investments were made in January 2019 and in December 2019 we will reach our target of €10,000.
+A full review was published on November 6.

 Platforms in Which We Aren’t Fully Confident